mozilla-services/socorro/docs/unittesting.rst

 ...............

-Old instructions
+Old instructions (What is important about it?)

-* You must either provide for a postgreql account with name and password that matches the config file or edit the test config file to provide an appropriate test account and password.
+* We must either provide for a postgreql account with name and password that matches the config file or edit the test config file to provide an appropriate test account and password.
 That file is socorro/unittest/config/commonconfig.py.
 If you add a new test config file that needs database access, you should import the details from commonconfig, as exemplified in the existing config files.
-* You must provide a a database appropriate for the test user (default: test.
+* We must provide a a database appropriate for the test user (default: test.
 That database must support PLPGSQL.
 As the owner of the test database, while connected to that database, invoke ``CREATE LANGUAGE PLPGSQL;``

+* What is red?

+  Short for ``redo`` or ``do it again``.
+  There is a bash shell file called ``socorro/unittest/red`` which may sourced to provide a bash function called ``red`` that simplifies watching test logfiles in a separate terminal window.
+In that window, cd to the unittest sub-directory of interest, then source the file: . ../red, then call ``red``.
+The effect is to clear the screen, then tail -F the logfile associated with tests in that directory.
+You may chant red --help to be reminded.

+  The red file also provides a function noseErrors which simplifies the examination of nosetests output.
+Chant noseErrors --help for a brief summary.